fumiama/go-docx/README.md

 # Docx library

-Yet another library to read and write .docx (Microsoft Word) files in Go.
+Yet another library to read and write .docx (a.k.a.
+Microsoft Word documents or ECMA-376 Office Open XML) files in Go.

 ## Introduction